tsy0716/powerbi_coverpage/roster.md

 - **Actual vs Benchmark**: Provides actual care hours worked per resident each day vs the benchmark ratio of hours per care type
 - **Actual vs Scheduled**: Compare the hours worked vs the hours rostered in the Kronos “Schedule” and highlights variances
 - **DayView**: Provides a visualisation of the hours worked vs rostered as well as unapproved and break in a time-series format as a diagnostic tool for sites
-- **O/T&Training&Orientation&Leave**: Provides a breakdown of the hours of overtime, training, orientation and leave
+- **O/T&Training&Orientation&Leave&Adjustment**: Provides a breakdown of the hours of overtime, training, orientation and leave.
+Also includes all adjustments made to the hours worked

 # Data Scope